nikospara/egkyron/src/examples/react/README.md

 React example
 =============

-This example demonstrates the usage of Egkyron with React.
+This example demonstrates a configuration for using Egkyron with React.

 ### Running

-This example is using Webpack.
+This example is using [create-react-app](https://facebook.github.io/create-react-app/).
 Install everything with `npm install` and run `npm start`.
-It has no server (other than the dev server of Webpack).
+It has no server (other than the dev server of Webpack used from create-react-app).
 If you are interested in using Egkyron with Node, please see the Angular example.

-Open `http://localhost:8180/index.html` in the browser.
+The local browser will open automatically at `http://localhost:3000/`.

-The fields with constraints are the name of the pet owner (under "Personal data") (length 2 to 20, no spaces) and the name of the pet (length 3 to 20 for the `ConstructorIntrospector`, and 3 to 10 for the `ExternalConstraintsIntrospector`, no spaces).
+The fields with constraints are the name of the pet owner (under "Personal data") (length 2 to 20, no spaces) and the name of the pet (length 3 to 20, no spaces).

 The concept of editors
 ----------------------